PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 Notices and License
 ===================
-My Launcher was written in C# by Tim Kennedy and now requires .Net 6.
+My Launcher was written in C# by Tim Kennedy and requires .Net 6.

 My Launcher uses the following icons & packages: